-Have you ever grown your own garlic?
+Would you like to find out how to grow garlic?
 It’s such an easy crop to grow!

-Garlic doesn’t take up much space, it’s not very fussy, and there are lots of different varieties available for you to experiment with.
-It’s also a great crop to involve children with too, because it’s easy and fun to plant.
+Growing garlic doesn’t take up much space, it’s not very fussy, and there are lots of different varieties available for you to experiment with.
+It’s also a good crop to involve children with too, because it’s easy and fun to plant.

 How to grow your own garlic